Mapping out the Space for New Physics with Leptonic and Semileptonic $B_{(c)}$ Decays: The Transitions

 A striking feature of $R^{e}_{\mu}(D^*)$ is its small uncertainty on both the theoretical and the experimental side.
 This quantity will play an important role in restricting NP in the light generations of leptons.

 For completeness, we present a set of semi-numerical formulae which display the dependence of the different observables in our study on the presence of the different NP contributions.
 To simplify the presentation, we show two cases separately depending on whether NP enters either through the $\tau$ leptons or through the light generations, i.e., muons and electrons.
-We would like to stress that, in order to compare with other sources available in the literature, we present results where the Wilson coefficients are evaluated at the scale $\mu=m_b$.
+In addition, we don't give the uncertainty of the numerical coefficients, which arises from, e.g., the form factors.
+However, it is important to mention that we do take these uncertainties into account in our analysis.
+Finally, we would like to stress that, in order to compare with other sources available in the literature, we present results where the Wilson coefficients are evaluated at the scale $\mu=m_b$.
 The connection with the $1$~$\rm{TeV}$ value can be established straightforwardly using the renormalization group evolution given in Eq.~(\ref{eq:RGEepsilon_b}).

 In the case of NP entering through the $\tau$ leptons, we have

 On the other hand, should NP affect the light generations, the effects on $R_{D^{*}}$ are described as

 with